Public hospital fees

 - Overall level of TAC funding remains unchanged

-- Pre‑approval requirements for services after the first 90 days post‑accident will still be required
+- Pre‑approval requirements for services after the first 90 days post‑accident are still required

-- Direct billing to the TAC for services delivered in private settings will continue as usual.
+- Direct billing to the TAC for services delivered in private settings continues as usual.

 Support and further information